nsidc/granule-metgen/README.md

 secret_key            <not set>           None    None region                <not set>           None    None
 ```

-or you'll see that you're all set to kick off ingest to Cumulus:
+or it'll show that you're all set (AWS comms-wise) for ingesting to Cumulus:

 ```
       Name                    Value             Type    Location